Mrs Ally

 When oven is fully preheated, place bread inside and bake for 40-45 minutes or until well golden brown.
 You can tap it lightly and it should make a hollow knocking sound.
 It must not feel soft at all.

 Enjoy sliced and smeared with fresh butter, honey and jam.
 Also makes delicious sandwiches when sliced thin!
+(Although for sandwiches we prefer our Sandwich bread, recipe in profile.)
 Toast it, if desired, on the second day.
 It also makes fantastic croutons- just remove crusts, drizzle with oil and sprinkle with herbs and pepper.
 Bake till crisp.

 Even the worst bread fail can be saved by turning the loaf into breadcrumbs!